Warana

 Warana has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects likely impacting the area.
-Key projects include Oceanside Birtinya, Kawana Health Precinct Expansion, BHC Affordable Housing Birtinya, and Exe & Wye Birtinya.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects that could affect this region.
+Notable projects include Oceanside Birtinya, Kawana Health Precinct Expansion, BHC Affordable Housing Birtinya, and Exe & Wye Birtinya.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.